tenbergen/neocal/README.md

 - python3 modeules: adafruit-circuitpython-neopixel and rpi_ws281x (see https://learn.adafruit.com/neopixels-on-raspberry-pi/python-usage)

 ## Requirements
-neocal requires to be executed with sudo, as adafruit neopixel library requires elevated permissions.
-It also requries python3.
+neocal requires to be executed with sudo, as adafruit NeoPixel library requires elevated permissions.
+It also requires python3.

 ## Installation

-Execute on Raspbian stretch or newer:
+In a terminal, execute:
 ```
 git clone https://github.com/tenbergen/neocal.git
 cd neocal